Steps that new higher education students must take before their studies begin

 - If you move, submit a joint notification of change of address to the Digital and Population Data Services Agency and post office via the Posti online service.

 You will receive word of being offered a study place by email.
 If you want to begin your studies, accept the study place and notify the educational institution.
 Please note that these are two different things.

-Accept your study place by the given deadline in the My Study Path service or via the email link you receive.
+Accept your study place by the given deadline on My Studyinfo or via the email link you receive.
 If you are unable to give notification of accepting your study place online, send a notification of acceptance written on paper to your educational institution well ahead of the deadline.
 If you are unable to send a written notification, phone the educational institution.

 Please note that even if you are accepted to more than one institution of higher education at one time, you may only accept one study place at a time.

 Also remember to register at your educational institution by the given deadline.
 Use the OILI service as the primary channel for registering.
 If you are registering at a university, you can also pay the student union's annual membership fee and any other possible payments via the OILI service.